Artanejp/common_source_project-fm7/readme.qt.txt

    But codes are specified to M$ Visual C.
    I'm using GNU/Linux, and I starting to apply FM-7(or later).
    So, I start to port to GNU/Linux and using Qt4.

+   * Note: You can build with MinGW32 and Qt 5.5.1(for MinGW).

 2. What you need at least:
    a.
 Qt5 (neither Qt3 and Qt4) toolkit.